+Motivation-Framework.
 We are interested in the behavior of packet-switched networks in which packets arrive dynamically at the nodes and they are routed in discrete time steps across the links.
-Recent years have witnessed a vast amount of work on analyzing packet-switched networks under non-probabilistic assumptions (rather than stochastic ones); We work within a model of worst-case continuous packet arrivals, originally proposed by Borodin et al. [5] and termed Adversarial Queueing Theory to reflect the assumption of an adversarial way of packet generation and path determination.
+Recent years have witnessed a vast amount of work on analyzing packet-switched networks under non-probabilistic assumptions (rather than stochastic ones); We work within a model of worst-case continuous packet arrivals, originally proposed by Borodin et al. [3] and termed Adversarial Queueing Theory to reflect the assumption of an adversarial way of packet generation and path determination.

 A major issue that arises in such a setting is that of stability- will the number of packets in the network remain bounded at all times?
-Besides the existence or not of upper bounds on the packet delays (queue sizes), a complementary question concerning stability is whether stability guarantees that there are small bounds on packet delays (queue sizes).
+Besides the existence or not of upper bounds on the packet delays, a complementary question concerning stability is whether stability guarantees that there are small bounds on packet delays.
 The answer to these questions may depend on the rate of injecting packets into the network, the capacity of the links, which is the rate at which a link forwards outgoing packets, and the protocol that is used to resolve the conflict when more than one packet wants to cross a given link in a single time step.
-The underlying goal of our study is two-fold.
-First, we want to estimate how good can be the performance bounds on packet delay (queue size) on DAGs and second we want to establish stability properties of greedy protocols.
-We study these problems considering that packets are injected by an adversary (rather than by an oblivious randomized process) and capacities are chosen by the same adversary in a dynamic way.
+We study these questions considering that packets are injected by